 (My) First Step to Get Air Circulating After a Cold Spell

 One year was unusually cold with lots of ice and snow.
-Beds remained covered and “closed” for more than two weeks.
+Winter garden crops remained covered and “closed” for more than two weeks.
 At the first opportunity I broke up the ice around the ends of the beds and opened each end of my low tunnels to let fresh air circulate.

 If night time temperatures were expected to fall below 30º or so, I closed the ends again.

-Your first step after a cold spell will depend on what type of system you have.
+Your first step after a cold spell in your winter garden will depend on what type of system you have.

 Reason Plants Need Air